tboulord/web-app-playwright-test/README.md

 # Playwright Test Harness for PeithoTest

-This project hosts UI and API end-to-end tests for the private **PeithoTest** application.
+This project hosts UI end-to-end tests for the private **PeithoTest** application.
 It is intended to live in a public repository that can orchestrate builds of the private application and publish Playwright reports as workflow artifacts.

 ## Features

-- TypeScript Playwright project configured for UI (`tests/ui`) and API (`tests/api`) suites.
+- TypeScript Playwright project configured for a UI (`tests/ui`) suite.
 - Docker image and Compose definition to execute the test suite in a reproducible container.
 - GitHub Actions workflow ready to authenticate against the private PeithoTest repository via deploy keys, build the application with `docker-compose`, and run the tests.
 - Shared fixtures and data helpers that keep test code lean and focused on behaviour.
+- Video capture enabled for every UI test run to simplify debugging.

 ## Getting Started